IVF After Tubal Ligation

 • Number of eggs fertilized

-• Quality of embryos
+• Quality of eggs and embryos

 • Underlying health conditions such as polycystic ovarian syndrome (PCOS)